-It’s surprises and disappoints me when stand managers disclose that they are in charge of a stand at a trade show almost under duress.
+I’m always surprised and disappointed when stand managers disclose they’re in charge of a stand at a trade show almost under duress.

 Comments like “I didn’t want to do this’ or “I drew the short straw’ are disappointing to hear.
-They also make me think that exhibiting success may well be hindered by this attitude.
+They also make me think that success is very likely to be hindered by this attitude.

 Why the dread?

-Generally this feeling arises because trade shows are outside of the normal day-to-day role of the people who manage stands.
-And when you aren’t entirely sure of what you are doing, then you are scared of screwing-up.
+Generally, the feeling arises because trade shows are outside of the typical day-to-day role of the people who manage stands.
+And when you aren’t entirely sure of what you are doing, you worry about screwing-up.

 Look instead at all of the opportunities for getting things right

-Here are my ten reasons (I could give you more) for “short-straw” marketeers as to why they should be excited about running a trade show stand or stands for their businesses.
-In no particular order…
+Here are ten reasons (I could give you more) for “short-straw” marketeers about why they should be excited instead of fearful about their event assignments.

 Reignite sales with companies that haven’t re-purchased from you in the past 12 months or more.
-Let those sleeping clients know about the new things that have changed since you last did business together.
-Offer them incentives to re-order that are linked to the show.
+Let those sleeping clients know about the things that have changed since you last did business together.
+Offer them incentives to re-order linked to the show.

 Your company’s participation in an exhibition provides an excellent reason to get in contact again.
-Offer your past clients appointment slots during the show.
-Make them feel special because there is probably a huge amount of untapped sales value lying within your past client list.
+Offer your past clients appointment slots.
+Make them feel special because there is probably a vast amount of untapped sales value lying within your recent client list.

 Prove this to yourself by asking your accounts department to run off a dormant clients report.
 Then get excited.

-Having a valid reason to contact clients, past clients and prospects often stumps marketing people and that can result in bland mass communication messaging.
-A trade show provides a valid focus for direct marketing that can include emails, direct mail, phone calls and SMS messaging, webinars and social media.
+Having a valid reason to contact clients, past clients, and prospects often stumps the best marketers.
+What you want to avoid is bland mass communication messaging.
+A trade show provides a strong and valid focus for direct marketing via email, direct mail, phone calls and SMS messaging, webinars and social media.

-I said this was in no particular order, your current clients are the people that you should inform first about your participation.
-Why?
-They deserve your best attention.
-They are spending money with your business now.
-Hopefully, if your company does a good or great job, they will continue to buy from your business way into the future too.
+Your current clients are the people that you should inform first about your participation.
+They deserve your best attention because they are spending money with your business now.
+If your company does a good or excellent job, they will continue to buy from your business way into the future too.

-Trade shows offer you and your colleagues the opportunity to meet with real, live people.
+Trade shows offer the opportunity to meet with real, live people.
 Sometimes it comes as a surprise, even a shock to find out what the real opinions of people are about a subject.
-Especially when those views are different to the story that is written within your marketing materials.
+Especially when those views are different from the story written within our marketing materials.

 5. Test sales propositions

-Opening phrases used to greet visitors can be tested to see which works most effectively.
-You can test slogans and strap lines by showing them to stand visitors and asking them to rate each for resonance.
-And if you’re really stuck, ask visitors “What’s the biggest problem that you’re facing in your business now.”
+You can test opening phrases used to greet visitors and see which works most effectively.
+You can check slogans and straplines by showing them to stand visitors and asking them to rate each for resonance.
+And if you’re stuck, ask visitors “What’s the biggest problem that you’re facing in your business now.”
 Note those answers.

-If you’ve been wondering how you can make more of the content that’s floating around your company, incorporate it into your trade show marketing programme.
+If you’ve been wondering how you can make more of the content floating around your company, look no further.
+Incorporate some or all into your trade show marketing.

-Use those reports and articles to show how your business works to eradicate the problems that your market faces.
+Use those reports and articles to explain how your business eradicates the problems your market faces.
 Videos and webinars can build awareness too.
-Encourage prospective show visitors to sign-up for updates from your business.
+Encourage prospective show visitors to sign-up for updates.
 Provide links to other resources that have affinity with your subject.
-Demonstrate your expertise and leadership.
+Demonstrate wherever possible, your company’s expertise and leadership.

 8. Test new markets

-Looking for a low-cost way to test a new market?
+Are you looking for a low-cost way to test a new market?
 Take a small stand at a trade show.
-Giants like General Electric who normally exhibit on very large spaces, use this tactic to test whether a new show or market would work for them.
+Years ago, I read how giants like General Electric who frequently exhibit on large stands, use this tactic to check whether a new show or market will work for them.
 You can do the same thing.
 And if the event works, you can scale-up next time.

 9. Find new applications for existing products or services

-Finding new applications for a product or service that is standard to you, is often a happy by-product of exhibiting.
-It happens because visitors from industries or businesses that you haven’t dealt with previously, see an application of what you do that could work for them.
+Finding new applications for a product or service that is bog-standard to your business is often a happy by-product of exhibiting.
+It occurs when visitors from industries or companies you haven’t dealt with previously, see an application in what you offer that could work for them.